top of page

 Designing Blue Lobster Thank You Cards | Wicked Grateful Collection

-A look inside the studio as the Wicked Grateful Blue Lobster Thank You cards take shape through ideation, prototyping, and refinement.
+A look inside the studio as the Wicked Grateful Blue Lobster thank-you cards take shape through ideation, prototyping, and refinement.

-Quick Note: This post documents early prototypes from my design process.
+Quick note: This post documents early prototypes from my design process.
 The versions shown are not final shop or donation cards.

 When I first started making cards, smaller card sizes like A2 or 4×6 intimidated me.
 I was learning the craft, failing at gluing, and trying to understand how different papers behaved.
 A smaller canvas felt unforgiving.